gravitational/teleport/docs/4.1/admin-guide.md

 ## Adding a node located behind NAT
 With the current setup you've only been able to add nodes that have direct access to the auth server and within the internal IP range of the cluster.
-We recommend setting up a [Trusted Cluster](/trustedclusters.md) if you have workloads split across different networks / clouds.
+We recommend setting up a [Trusted Cluster](./trustedclusters.md) if you have workloads split across different networks / clouds.

 Teleport Node Tunneling lets you add a node to an existing Teleport Cluster.
 This can be useful for IoT applications or for managing a couple of servers in a different network.

-Similar to [Adding Nodes to Cluster](/quickstart.md#adding-nodes-to-cluster), use `tctl` to create a single-use token for a node, but this time you'll replace the auth server IP with the URL of the Proxy Server.
-In the Example below, we've replaced the auth server IP with the Proxy web endpoint `teleport.example.com`.
+Similar to [Adding Nodes to Cluster](#adding-nodes-to-the-cluster), use `tctl` to create a single-use token for a node, but this time you'll replace the auth server IP with the URL of the Proxy Server.
+In the Example below, we've replaced the auth server IP with the Proxy#adding-nodes-to-the-cluster web endpoint `teleport.example.com`.

 ```bash